Drake Bell

 Jared Drake Bell (born June 27, 1986) is an American actor and musician.
 Born in Newport Beach, California, he began his career as a child actor in the 1990s, appearing on Home Improvement (1994) and in several commercials.
 He rose to prominence with Nickelodeon, playing starring roles in the sketch comedy series The Amanda Show (1999–2002), the sitcom Drake & Josh (2004–2007), and the Nickelodeon television film series The Fairly OddParents (2011–2014).
 He also voiced Peter Parker / Spider-Man on the Disney XD series Ultimate Spider-Man (2012–2017) and various Disney XD media.
 He has won ten Kids' Choice Awards, a Teen Choice Award, and a Young Artist Award, among other accolades.

 Bell began his musical career contributing to the soundtrack of Drake & Josh.
 He independently released his debut studio album, Telegraph (2005), and signed with Universal Motown Records in 2006.
 His second studio album, It's Only Time (2006), emerged as a commercial success.
 His third album, Ready Steady Go!
 (2014), was released through the independent record label Surfdog Records.
 He has since released two independent albums: The Lost Album (2020) and Non-Stop Flight (2024).

 Early life

-Bell was born on June 27, 1986, in Newport Beach, California, the youngest of four children from former professional billiards player Robin Dodson, and swimming pool service technician Joe Bell.
+Bell was born on June 27, 1986, in Orange County, California.
+He is the youngest of four children from former professional billiards player Robin Dodson, and swimming pool service technician Joe Bell.
 Through his father's family, Bell is the cousin of former San Diego Padres relief pitcher Heath Bell.

 His parents divorced when he was five years old.
 While growing up in Orange County, Bell attended the Orange County School of the Arts and skateboarded while regularly attending punk rock concerts, the music of which he cites as an influence.
 He received a GED.